Kyle Isbel Player Props: Royals vs. Orioles

-Kyle Isbel -- hitting .147 with three doubles, a triple, two walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Kyle Gibson on the hill, on May 3 at 7:40 PM ET.
+Kyle Isbel -- with a slugging percentage of .382 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Grayson Rodriguez on the mound, on May 4 at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Orioles.
+He racked up two hits (going 2-for-3 with a double and an RBI) in his last game against the Orioles.

 Kyle Isbel Game Info & Props vs. the Orioles